ChocZeChoc/Recipe/pages/Recipe.md

 				- Dark soy sauce
 		- [[Instruction]]
 			- Cooked 2 cups of rice and let it chill in the fridge for at least 15mins (overnight is better)
-			- Chop the garlic and chili
+			- Chop the garlic, chilies and bacon
 			- Put 2 Tbsp of cooking oil in the pan, turn the heat to medium-high, when the pan gets hot, put in the chopped chilies and garlic.
 Stir fry until golden (Do not burn)
-			- Put in meat
+			-
 - [[Dessert]]